uhlik/blendmaxwell/readme.md

 * Environment parameters (Sun can be optionally set by Sun lamp)
 * Object parameters
 * Maxwell Extensions: Particles, Grass, Hair, Scatter, Subdivision, Sea, Cloner, Volumetrics
+* Export Subdivision modifiers if their type is Catmull-Clark and they are at the end of modifier stack on regular mesh objects (optional)
 * Wireframe scene export (all edges are converted to instanced cylinder of user defined radius)
 * Scene import (objects, emitters, cameras and sun selectively)